tvegawaichman/readthedocs_tutorial/docs/source/Tutorial/tutorial.rst

         labels: 'celltype'
         output_dir_benchmark: Out/Benchmark

-Notice that the :code:`labels:` parameter is now a column name in the meta data of the object instead of a :code:`.csv` file.
+Notice that the :code:`labels` parameter is now a column name in the meta data of the object instead of a :code:`.csv` file.
 The column can be named anything and it's specified in the same way for Seurat or SingleCellExperiment.

 If you have your query samples saved as Seurat or SingleCellExperiment you would specify them like this: